 Returns a list of the children of a node in a Netica network.

-The children of a node parent are the nodes which are directly connnected to parent with an edge oriented from parent.
-The function NodeChildren(parent) returns a list of the children of parent parent A NeticaNode whose children are to be found.
+The children of a node parent are the nodes which are directly connected to parent with an edge oriented from parent.
+The function NodeChildren(parent) returns a list of the children of parent parent

-'''

 NodeChildren(parent)

-'''